CommandAPI/docs/docs/en/dev-setup/shading.md

 ### Loading

-The `onLoad(CommandAPIConfig)` method initializes the CommandAPI's loading sequence.
-This must be called _before_ you start to access the CommandAPI and must be placed in your plugin's `onLoad()` method.
-The argument `CommandAPIConfig` is used to configure how the CommandAPI works.
-The `CommandAPIConfig` class has the following parameters which let you set how the CommandAPI works similar to the `config.yml`, which is described [here](../user-setup/config).
+The `onLoad(CommandAPIConfig)` method initializes the CommandAPI.
+This must be called _before_ you access any other CommandAPI features.
+The `CommandAPIConfig` argument is used to configure how the CommandAPI works, similar to the `config.yml`.
+The `CommandAPIConfig` class follows a builder pattern, with methods for each option in the `config.yml`, which are listed and described [here](../user-setup/config).

-The `CommandAPIConfig` class follows a typical builder pattern (without you having to run `.build()` at the end), which lets you easily construct configuration instances.

 <div class="paper">